amruthwo/StoryBoy/README.md

 ### Cover art

-Press **Y** on any audiobook in the browser folder grid to scrape cover art from Open Library.
+Press **Y** on any audiobook in the browser folder grid to manage cover art & scrape cover art from Open Library.

-You can also add covers manually by placing a `cover.jpg` or `cover.png` in the folder with your audibook .m4b or .mp3 files.
+(You can also add covers manually by placing a `cover.jpg` or `cover.png` in the folder with your audibook .m4b or .mp3 files.)

 ---